 The first stage of the revolutionary freedom struggle concluded with the end of the Great War in 1918.
 Most of the leaders in the Presidency of the Anushilan Samiti and the Jugantar party were arrested, hanged or sentenced to transportation for life to Port Blair.
 During this period the revolutionary activities came to a halt, but numerous groups, set up by young natives throughout Bengal, remained devoted towards armed revolution as they believed that it was the sole way of acquiring independence from the British dominion.

-, which urged the native population to boycott British titles, schools and colleges, councils, courts and foreign goods.
+In the year 1920, Mahatma Gandhi initiated the Non-Cooperation Movement, which urged the native population to boycott British titles, schools and colleges, councils, courts and foreign goods.
 He also requested the people to take constructive work by establishing national educational institutes, arbitration courts and developing unity between Hindu and Muslim and the elimination of untouchability.
 These resolutions greatly influenced Surya Sen and his associates, who commenced from the foundation and evolved their revolutionary ideals.
 The group aimed to associate with the Jugantar party or the Anushilan Samiti.
 Accordingly Surya Sen and most of his friends became a member of the Jugantar party, as it was not much centralized and separate groups had significant independence within its flexible structure.

 All detenus under the Defence of India Act were released, along with the leaders of the national revolutionary movements, after the Royal Proclamation in 1919.
 The members of the Jugantar Party in Bengal joined the Indian National Congress district committees and operated as volunteers.
 During this period, Surya Sen, Ambika Chakrabarti, Ananta Singh, Ganesh Ghosh and their other associates came under the leadership of J.M.
 Sengupta, who was an eminent lawyer and a follower of Mahatma Gandhi.
 As the Chittagong revolutionary group completely immersed itself in the Non Cooperation Movement of Gandhi, they became extremely disappointed after Mahatma Gandhi abolished the movement on 11 February 1922, due to the violence in Chauri Chaura.